-As a result of the global trend of rising interest rates and inflation, borrowing costs have become a real burden on financed structures.
-Some borrowers, adopting a prudent approach, have reached out to their lenders to (re)negotiate the credit terms, extend the repayment deadlines or term, re-evaluate ratios and financial covenants or increase the secured liabilities in order to avoid being in default.
+As a result of the global trend of rising interest and inflation (although there were slight improvements in 2024 and an expected decrease in interest rates in 2025), borrowing costs have become a real burden for financed structures.
+Some borrowers, adopting a prudent approach, have reached out to their lenders to (re)negotiate the credit terms, extend the repayment deadlines or term, revaluate ratios and financial covenants or increase the secured liabilities in order to avoid default.

-Anticipation is really a key word in those negotiations but providing comfort to the banks is also essential, as they are becoming a bit sensitive on money lending if the borrower is not performing.
+Anticipation is a key word in such negotiations but also provides comfort to banks, which are becoming somewhat sensitive with respect to money lending when the borrower is not performing.

-In some cases, the Luxembourg borrower would request an additional financing but it would not come cheap and would in fact increase the indebtedness burden on such borrower, which is already in trouble.
-The banks are also more prudent and request additional security or a guarantee, or increase their fees in order to cover the additional risk taken.
+In some cases, a Luxembourg borrower might request additional financing, but this does not come cheap and would in fact increase the indebtedness burden on such borrower, who is already in trouble.
+The banks are also more prudent, requesting either additional security or guarantee or increasing their fees in order to cover the additional risk taken.
+Nevertheless, debt restructuring avoids worst-case scenarios such as bankruptcy.